 Reminder for the week: Conservation Order allows snow goose harvest

-DOVER – To achieve public compliance through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, Fish & Wildlife Natural Resources Police officers between Jan.
-23-29 made 1173 contacts with anglers, hunters, boaters and the general public, including 40 vessel boardings for boating safety, hunting and fishing regulation compliance checks, issuing 27 citations.
-Officers responded to 43 complaints regarding possible violations of laws and regulations or requests to assist the public.
-An increased Fish & Wildlife Natural Resources Police presence continued at the C&D Canal Conservation Area and associated recreational trail.
+DOVER – To achieve public compliance with laws and regulations through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, Fish & Wildlife Natural Resources Police officers between Jan.
+29-Feb.
+4 made 1,106 contacts with hunters, anglers, boaters and the general public, issuing 18 citations.
+Officers responded to 27 complaints regarding possible violations of laws and regulations or requests to assist the public.
+An increased Fish & Wildlife Natural Resources Police presence continued at the C&D Canal Conservation Area and Michael N. Castle Trail.